import packages and authenticate (if needed)

 Quickstart#

-This is a basic Tidy3D script showing the FDTD simulation of a delectric cube in the presence of a point dipole.
+This is a minimal Tidy3D script showing the FDTD simulation of a dielectric cube in the presence of a point dipole.

 Before running this notebook, make sure to have: